sre-summercamp/summercamp-2023/content/cfp/index.md

 ---
 title: Call For Paper
-brief: The CFP is opened till 21 August 2023
+brief: The CFP is opened till 17th July 2023 23h59
 draft: false
 ---
 SRE Summer Camp will take place on September 2-3, 2023 at La Dynamo, Chambéry, France.

 While waiting for the D-day do not hesitate to propose your talk at [CFP](https://github.com/sre-france/meetups/issues/new?assignees=&labels=sre-summercamp&template=new-proposal-sre-summercamp.yml).
-It is now open until August 21, 2023.
+It is now open until July 17, 2023, 23h59.

 ## Categories